-If the Company's claim loss prevention procedures fail, we could incur significant claim losses.
+If our claim loss prevention procedures fail, we could incur significant claim losses.

 In the ordinary course of our title insurance business, we assume risks related to insuring clear title to residential and commercial properties.
-The Company has established procedures to mitigate the risk of loss from title claims, including extensive underwriting and risk assessment procedures.
+We have established procedures to mitigate the risk of loss from title claims, including extensive underwriting and risk assessment procedures.
 We also mitigate the risk of large claim losses by reinsuring risks with other insurers under excess of loss and case-by-case ("facultative") reinsurance agreements.
 Reinsurance agreements generally provide that the reinsurer is liable for loss and loss adjustment expense payments exceeding the amount retained by the ceding company.
 However, the ceding company remains primarily liable to the insured whether or not the reinsurer is able to meet its contractual obligations.
 If inherent limitations cause our claim loss risk mitigation procedures to fail, we could incur substantial losses having an adverse effect on our results of operations or financial condition.

-The Company's use of independent agents for a significant amount of our title insurance policies could adversely impact the frequency and severity of title claims.
+Our use of independent agents for a significant amount of our title insurance policies could adversely impact the frequency and severity of title claims.

-In the Company's agency operations, an independent agent performs the search and examination function or the agent may purchase a search product from the Company.
+In our agency operations, an independent agent performs the search and examination function or the agent may purchase a search product from us.
 In either case, the agent is responsible for ensuring that the search and examination is completed.
 The agent thus retains the majority of the title premium collected, with the balance remitted to the title underwriter for bearing the risk of loss in the event that a claim is made under the title insurance policy.
-The Company's relationship with each agent is governed by an agency agreement defining how the agent issues a title insurance policy on the Company's behalf.
-The agency agreement also sets forth the agent's liability to the Company for policy losses attributable to the agent's errors.
-For each agent with whom the Company enters into an agency agreement, financial and loss experience records are maintained.
-Periodic audits of our agents are also conducted and the number of agents with which the Company transacts business is strategically managed in an effort to reduce future expenses and manage risks.
-Despite efforts to monitor the independent agents with which we transact business, there is no guarantee that an agent will comply with their contractual obligations to the Company.
-Furthermore, we cannot be certain that, due to changes in the regulatory environment and litigation trends, the Company will not be held liable for errors and omissions by agents.
-Accordingly, our use of independent agents could adversely impact the frequency and severity of title claims
+Our relationship with each agent is governed by an agency agreement defining how the agent issues a title insurance policy on our behalf.
+The agency agreement also sets forth the agent's liability to us for policy losses attributable to the agent's errors.
+For each agent with whom we enter into an agency agreement, financial and loss experience records are maintained.
+Periodic audits of our agents are also conducted and the number of agents with whom we transact business is strategically managed in an effort to reduce future expenses and manage risks.
+Despite efforts to monitor the independent agents with which we transact business, there is no guarantee that an agent will comply with their contractual obligations to us.
+Furthermore, we cannot be certain that, due to changes in the regulatory environment and litigation trends, we will not be held liable for errors and omissions by agents.
+Accordingly, our use of independent agents could adversely impact the frequency and severity of title claims.

-Failure to respond to rapid changes in technology could adversely affect the Company.
+Failure to respond to rapid changes in technology could adversely affect our results of operations or financial condition.